Manage all your PDF needs with SwifDoo PDF Ver 2.0!

 It’s all very quick and easy; that is, once you know where to find the options.
 Down the road, the developer might perhaps consider renaming the above-mentioned functions.

 Editing and Annotation

-Annotation functions are likewise straightforward.
+Annotation functions, with their own section on the top menu, are likewise straightforward.
 Essentially, the interface becomes a drawing board.
 You have tools to edit text.
 You also have another set of tools for drawing/graphic capabilities.

 It’s simple to use; to an extent, fun too.
-What’s available should also, in my opinion, address the annotation needs of most users.
+The capabilities available should also, in my opinion, address the annotation needs of most users.

 SwifDoo PDF comes with the ability to convert PDFs to office documents or image formats.
-On its website, “high-quality conversion” is also assured.
+On its website, “high-quality conversion” is also promised.

 After several tries, what I can say is this.
 Conversion to word format is almost always fast.
 Conversion to Excel and other formats takes a while longer but is still speedy.